brian-petersen/my-personal-space/README.md

 ### Updating Dependencies

 - Run `mix hex.outdated` to see status of deps
-- Run `mix deps.update --all` to update deps that follow semver
+- Run `mix deps.update --all` to update deps that won't break (according to semver)
 - To update other deps, edit `mix.exs` with the new version and run `mix deps.get`

 ### Updating Erlang/Elixir